knpuniversity/oauth/knpu/security.rst

 Https
 -----

-An important of OAuth security is using SSL.
+An important piece of OAuth security is using SSL.
 This means all requests to an OAuth server should be done using HTTPS.
 The reason is that the ``access_token``, is always sent in plain text.
 That's true when the OAuth server first gives us the access token and on *every single* API request we make back afterwards.
-This makes using OAuth APIs much more convenient for us developers, but if those requests aren't encrypted, you're asking for trouble.
+This makes using OAuth APIs much more convenient for us developers, but if those requests aren't encrypted, you're asking for a fox in your hen house.

 In addition to calling the server using HTTPS, it is just as important that the call you make verifies the SSL certificate.
-Your http library will do this for you, but they also let you bypass SSL certificate verification.
-This is commonly done during development, or when you encounter an error along the lines of "Peer certificate cannot be authenticated with known CA certificates".
+Your http library will do this for you, but they also let you bypass verification.
+This is commonly done during development, or when you encounter an error such as "Peer certificate cannot be authenticated with known CA certificates".
 It can be tempting to do this, but you must remember with OAuth to *always* verify SSL certificates.
 Turning off SSL Verification is the same as sending the access token unencrypted.
-If you're worried about this, just remember unless you manually turn this off, you will be okay.
+If you're worried about this, just remember unless you manually turn this off, you'll be okay.

 Interestingly, *your* site doesn't technically need to use HTTPS.
 When the user is redirected back with the authorization code, it's ok if someone reads